Hard – village life and rule in the Middle Ages

 Description

-Hard is the only deserted medieval town or village in Austria that has been completely excavated.
-As a result, the finds give us a detailed picture of life in the Middle Ages.
+Hard is the only medieval settlement in Austria that has been completely excavated.
+Accordingly, the finds tell of life in the Middle Ages in great detail.

-Between 1977 and 1999, the deserted village of Hard bei Thaya was investigated by archaeological excavations led by Fritz Felgenhauer and his wife Sabine Felgenhauer-Schmiedt.
-One of the most important findings of the dig was that the medieval settlement of Hard developed in two stages.
+The deserted site (an abandoned settlement) of Hard near Thaya was investigated from 1977 to 1999 by archaeological excavations led by Fritz Felgenhauer and his wife Sabine Felgenhauer-Schmiedt.
+One of the most important results of the excavation was that the medieval settlement of Hard was formed in two stages.

 The older settlement

-Hard was first mentioned in Prima Fundacio, a tithe register from the late 13th century.
-The older Hard (Kleinhard) of the 12th and 13th centuries was a stone house measuring 24 x 8 m that consisted of one room and a tower with several storeys.
-It was probably built by a follower of the nobleman von Raabs.
-Those who used the room included a blacksmith.
-Pollen analysis provided evidence of forest clearings used for arable and livestock farming.
+Hard was first mentioned in the Prima Fundacio, a list of toeholds from the end of the 13th century.
+The older Hard (Kleinhard) of the 12th and 13th centuries is a 24 x 8 m stone house consisting of a hall and a multi-storey tower.
+It was probably built by a retainer of the noble lord of Raabs.
+The hall was used by a blacksmith, among others.
+Pollen analyses have revealed forest clearings for agriculture and livestock farming.

 The newer settlement

-When the stone house was abandoned around 1240, a ‘cul-de-sac village’ (a kind of circular village) developed about 100 metres to the south.
-The ten houses stood in two rows facing each other on their gable ends.
-At the south end was a village square with a well, adjoined by a manor house.
-The farmhouses were wooden structures built on drystone foundations.
-They had two rooms, were used for living and storage, and consisted of three parts with a central entrance area or an attached stable.
-A ground-level hearth or cupola oven was used for heating and cooking.
-Archaeological finds suggest that a farrier or blacksmith worked in one of the houses.
+When the stone house was abandoned around 1240, a cul-de-sac village was built about 100 meters south of it.
+The ten houses faced each other in two rows on the gable end.
+At the southern end was a village square with a spring, adjoined by a manor house.
+The farmhouses were wooden buildings on dry stone foundations.
+They were two-roomed (residential storage buildings), three-part with a central entrance room or with an adjoining stable.
+They were heated and cooked on a ground-level hearth or a domed oven.
+According to finds, a (blacksmith's) forge worked in one of the houses.

-The manor house, which had its own well, was surrounded by a shallow ditch and built on three sides.
-The ground-level floors were mainly used for business purposes, the upper floors as living space.
-In terms of their social standing, the inhabitants were somewhere between farmers and the lower nobility.
-This is also shown by the finds, which indicate a sophisticated style of living, writing and leisure activities.
-It is unclear whether the inhabitants were subjects of the Babenbergs, Hirschbergs or the counts of Plain-Hardegg.
-The village was abandoned by its inhabitants during the 14th century.
-Other neighbouring villages were also abandoned, probably to create larger forest areas that were more economically viable.
+The manor house with its own well was surrounded by a shallow moat and was built on three sides.
+The ground floor storeys were mainly used for economic purposes, the upper storeys for residential purposes.
+The inhabitants were socially situated between farmers and the lower nobility.
+This is also shown by the finds, which indicate an upscale style of living, writing and leisure activities.
+It is unclear whether the inhabitants were subject to the Babenbergs, Hirschbergs or the Counts of Plain-Hardegg.
+In the course of the 14th century, the village was abandoned by its inhabitants.
+Other neighboring villages were also abandoned, probably to create larger, more economically viable forest areas.

 Location and how to get there